ialv44/ialv44/README.md

 - 👋 Hi, I’m Ishwari Alve
 - 👀 I’m interested in data visualization, product & project management
-- 🌱 I’m currently develping skills in product management.
+- 🌱 I’m currently develping skills in project and product management.
 - 💞️ I’m looking to collaborate on product strategy & roadmap, impactful projects, new ventures and public speaking.
 - 📫 Reach me at - @ialv44